-The Fishing Cone is one of the famous thermal features in Yellowstone National Park.
+The Fishing Cone at the shore of Lake Yellowstone is one of the famous thermal features in Yellowstone National Park.
 Apparently it got its name from early visitors to the park who would fish for trout while standing on the rim of the cone.

 In a previous post about West Thumb Geyser Basin, where the Fishing Cone is located, I promised a dedicated post for catching the sunrise at the cone simply because it was so beautiful and something you shouldn’t miss out on.